California State Route 90: Route description

+Route 90 is defined in section 390, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 1 northwest of the Los Angeles International Airport to Route 91 in Santa Ana Canyon passing near La Habra, except for the portion within the city limits of Yorba Linda".
+The definition includes the gap that was never constructed, as well as referencing the segment within Yorba Linda's borders that was relinquished by the state to the city.
+Subdivisions (b), (c), and (d) further mandate that the relinquished segment is no longer eligible to be re-adopted as a state highway, the city must still ensure the continuity of traffic flow on it, and must still "maintain signs directing motorists to the continuation of Route 90".

 The west segment of SR 90 begins at Lincoln Boulevard (State Route 1) in the Del Rey district of Los Angeles.
 It heads east along the Marina Expressway, past several intersections, and becomes the Marina Freeway after crossing Ballona Creek.
 After two interchanges - with Centinela Avenue and Interstate 405 - SR 90 and the freeway end at Slauson Avenue.

 The east segment begins at the intersection of Imperial Highway and Beach Boulevard (State Route 39) in La Habra.
 It heads east and southeast on Imperial Highway, ending at State Route 91 about 1/4 mi after crossing the Santa Ana River from Yorba Linda into Anaheim.
 A portion of the road in Yorba Linda is built to freeway standards; it is now known as the Richard M. Nixon Parkway.
 Caltrans relinquished the entire portion of the route through the City of Yorba Linda in 2002.
 However, the same state law that authorized relinquishment required the city to "maintain signs directing motorists to the continuation of Route 90".

 SR 90 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.